jwplayer/buildpipe-buildkite-plugin/README.md

 Since version 0.10.0, you can manually specify which projects you wish to build using the `BUILDKITE_PLUGIN_BUILDPIPE_BUILD_PROJECTS` environment variable.
 If this environemnt variable is provided, it will take precedence over any existing `git` diff.
 You can specify the build projects in one of two ways:

-1. Specify a list of build projects as a comma-separated list of project labels.
+1. Provide a comma-separated list of build projects (identified by the project label attribute).
 For example:

 ```bash
 BUILDKITE_PLUGIN_BUILDPIPE_BUILD_PROJECTS="project1,project2"